robotmak3rs/robotmak3rs.github.io/_posts/2018-07-01-Arvind-Seshan.md

 In addition, Arvind has been a participant, coach, judge and referee at FIRST LEGO League events.
 He has won numerous awards in LEGO robotics at the world-level, including the prestigious World Champion's award at FIRST Championships.
 He is also the youngest recipient of the Coach award at FIRST LEGO League World Festival.

 Arvind has also served as a technical editor for a MINDSTORMS-related book.
-Arvind is currently a high school student in the USA.
+Arvind is an incoming student at the Massachusetts Institute of Technology in the USA.

 Websites: [EV3 Lessons](http://www.ev3lessons.com), [FLL Tutorials](http://www.flltutorials.com), [Prime Lessons](http://www.primelessons.org)<br>
 LUG: Steel City LUG